India's Water Availability — Key Statistics

 Ken-Betwa River Link — First Under National Perspective Plan

 The Ken-Betwa Link Project (KBLP) was formally launched with the PM laying the foundation stone on December 25, 2024.
 This is India's first river interlinking project under the 1980 National Perspective Plan (which identified 30 inter-basin link proposals).
-The project will divert ~1,200 million cubic metres of water from the Ken River basin to the Betwa basin, creating irrigation potential of 10.62 lakh hectares, providing drinking water to 62 lakh people, and generating 103 MW of hydropower.
-The project involves construction of the Daudhan Dam in Panna, Madhya Pradesh, which will partially submerge Panna Tiger Reserve — the key environmental concern that had held up clearances for over a decade.
+The project will divert ~1,074–1,200 million cubic metres of water from the Ken River basin to the Betwa basin, creating irrigation potential of 10.62 lakh hectares, providing drinking water to 62 lakh people, and generating 103 MW of hydropower.
+The project involves construction of the Daudhan Dam (proposed height 96.7 m from deepest foundation) in Panna district, Madhya Pradesh, which will partially submerge Panna Tiger Reserve — the key environmental concern that had held up clearances for over a decade.

 UPSC angle: River interlinking, India's water availability statistics, inter-state water disputes, the Ken-Betwa project's costs and benefits, and Panna Tiger Reserve's ecological sensitivity are core GS1 and GS3 examination themes.